Sahiladevi/Autism_Catatonia_Treatment_Effectiveness/README.md

 ### 2. Navigate to the cloned directory

-Change your current directory to the cloned repository's directory (health_track)
+Change your current directory to the cloned repository's directory

 ```bash
 cd Autism_Catatonia_Treatment_Effectiveness